 The US Food And Drug Administration (US FDA) recognizes hulled hemp seeds, hemp seed protein powder, and hemp seed oil safe for human consumption (1).
 Although commercial hemp seeds and marijuana come from the same species, they are derived from different varieties or cultivars.

-Hemp plants are a Cannabis sativa cultivar with less than 0.3% of THC, which is the psychoactive substance of marijuana.
+Hemp plants are a Cannabis sativa cultivar with less than 0.3% of THC, which is the psychoactive substanceiXA drug that alters the mental processes of a human brain and may also affect their behavior of marijuana.
 Hemp plants may contain more cannabidiol (CBD), which is a non-psychoactive substance.
 The compounds THC and CBD are mostly found in the stems, flowers, and leaves (2).

-Hemp seeds may contain a minuscule amount of THC and CBD, but these are insufficient to cause any psychogenic effects.
+Hemp seeds may contain a minuscule amount of THC and CBD, but these are insufficient to cause any psychogeniciX Something that has a psychogenic origin instead of a physical origin effects.
 The FDA says that “these amounts are low enough to not raise concerns for any group, including pregnant or breastfeeding mothers (3).”
 Nevertheless, THC and CBD are cannabinoids that could affect the mother and her baby’s health in high doses.
 Thus, consult your doctor to know if you can consume hemp seeds and in what quantity.

 Nutritional Value Of Hemp Seeds